City/Town: • Green Cove Springs |

 Photojournalist: • David Bulit |

 After 30 years, the Space Shuttle Program ended in 2011 with the final flight of the Space Shuttle Atlantis.
-Upon closure of the program, NASA announced it was unloading space relics which included the external fuel tank.
-The initial winning bidder was located in California and decided that transporting it across the country was too much of a headache to deal with.
-The second winning bid was from the Wings of Dreams Aviation Museum in Keystone Heights, Florida.
+Upon closure of the program, NASA announced it was unloading space relics, which included the ET to make room for the retired space shuttle Atlantis, along with a new exhibition facility.
+The ET was auctioned off.
+The initial winning bidder was located in California and decided that transporting it across the country was too much of a headache.
+The second winning bid was from the Wings of Dreams Aviation Museum in Keystone Heights Airport in Starke, Florida.

-It was supposed to only be staged there for a few months where it was to be towed to its new home in Keystone Heights.
-Moving the tank proved to be a logistical nightmare due to road conditions and low-hanging electrical and telephone cables and wires that run across the streets.
-According to Bob Oehl, executive director of the museum, two state highways would have to be closed and multiple power lines would have to be taken down.
+A 200-foot barge, two tugboats, and cranes were required to transport the massive tank from Kennedy Space Center to Green Cove Springs, where it was meant to be temporarily stored before reaching its final destination.
+Moving the tank proved to be a logistical nightmare due to road conditions, low-hanging electrical and telephone cables, and wires running across and over the streets.
+According to Bob Oehl, the museum’s executive director, two state highways had to be closed down, and multiple power lines would have to be removed.